Precise Measurement of the Sound Pressure Level Frequency Response

 2. An alternative and often used method is time gating.
 A time gate is set such, that the sound reflections from the room boundaries arrive later than the end of the time gate and are such excluded from the evaluation of the measurement.
 However a short time gate as necessary in normal laboratories (around few 10ms) limits the measurement resolution, which is the inverse of the time gate duration (e.g. 10ms time window correspond to 100 Hz frequency resolution).
 Such it is not possible to measure below approximately 1 kHz with sufficient frequency resolution and SPL accuracy.

 3. Other solutions to that measurement problem are e.g to measure firstly a room transfer function and correct afterwards the measurement of the test object.
 This is not very practically and not accurate at all.

 4. Also known is the three dimensional scanning of the SPL along a virtual hull around the loudspeaker and calculating the SPL frequency response from that.

 A long duration measurement requiring a precise three dimensional mechanical scanner and expensive evaluation software make this approach complex and expensive.

 The picture shows how B&O solves that problem with the „Cube“, an extremely large room, which allows to set the time window sufficiently large.
 Obviously a very expensive solution.

 AudioChiemgau offers a simple technology solving the discussed measurement problem:

-The loudspeaker is measured in the near field.
-A few cm between membrane and measurement (direct microphone) in the foreground and simultaneously the room modes are measured with a second microphone (mode microphone) in the background in some close distance.
+The loudspeaker is measured in the near field at 5 cm between membrane and measurement (direct) microphone and simultaneously the room modes are measured with a second microphone (mode microphone) in 5 cm distance between the two microphones.

 Both microphones record the direct sound pressure from the chassis and the room modes according to the